 A proper implementation starts with understanding how your business sells: who your ideal customer is, how buying decisions happen, and what signals actually indicate readiness.
 Only then does automation make sense.

-We don't start with configuration.
-We start with understanding how your business sells — and then design Account Engagement as a system that supports it.
+We do not start with configuration.
+We start with understanding how your business sells — then design Account Engagement as a system that supports it.
+Six steps cover every implementation regardless of model (greenfield, relaunch, AE+, or co-pilot).

 We align on your revenue goals, ideal customer profile, and buying dynamics to ensure automation reflects real intent — not vanity activity.